 After 2011, Quora made it possible to add embedded video links to both answer and question details.
-However, very recently, Quora added Video Answer functionality directly to their platform.
+Then, Quora added a Video Answer functionality directly to their platform.
 By answering a question with a video, you’re more likely to stand out from other written answers, you can capture your audience’s attention in a more meaningful way, and if it’s highly upvoted, it can dramatically increase your SEO, especially if the question becomes very popular.

 Example: You run a nutritional supplement company that specializes in protein powder and superfoods.
 Your potential customers are anyone who goes to the gym – and everyone who thinks they should.
 You go to Quora and find hundreds of questions about working out, supplements, exercising, and how to lose weight.
 Instead of writing out a generic answer, post an FAQ or interview-style video response.
 Make the video as in-depth and helpful as possible.
 Even if you don’t plug your product, (which you would be wise not to do,) you’re establishing yourself as an expert.
 If you become a go-to source, then your product or service will be top-of-mind the next time your customer needs it.

 On the other hand, you can monitor Quora questions and reply with links to your existing web pages or blog pages that contain video.
 Rather than replying with video directly, you’re driving traffic to your website and gaining the benefits of video content there instead.